Presidential Inaugurations: History and Little Known Facts

 --- President Abraham Lincoln

-As expected, Lincoln's inaugural address was praised in the north but the south took it as a challenge to go to war and the Civil War began the following month.
+As expected, Lincoln's speech was praised in the north but the south took it as a challenge to go to war and the Civil War began the following month.
 Ironically, the war would end five days before Lincoln was assassinated.

 Famous Quotes by Presidents on Inauguration Day